hanzala211/mini-git/Readme.md

 # Mini-Git

 A simple Git clone built in Go.
-We're building this to understand how version control systems work under the hood.
+I'm building this to understand how version control systems work under the hood.

 ## Installation